 Best Concerts in Phoenix This Weekend

 Here are our concert picks for this weekend.
-For more options, visit our comprehensive concert calendar.

 The Donkeys, not to be confused with the late-’70s power pop band from West Yorkshire or the Japanese noise rock outfit, have a solid fan base in Phoenix, prompting these Californians to visit about once a year.
 The Donkeys often get pegged as an alt-country or blues rock band, but this oversimplifies the San Diego band’s more full-bodied, psychedelic influences and their pop melodies.
 After all, multi-instrumentalist Jessie Gulati learned sitar in India, the third-eye twang appearing on tracks like “East Coast Raga” and “Imperial Beach.”
 Ride the Black Wave (2014) further expanded The Donkeys’ sound with more surf rock and Caribbean influences, but still retains some of their Neil Young nods on “Shines” and “I Heart Alabama.”
 “Black Wave” even has some Black Moth Super Rainbow influences on it.
 All this makes for a much more eclectic, yet immersive sound that has the ability to extract so many good vibes at once.
 TROY FARAH